California Mortgage and Refinance Rates

 - CalHFA: The California Housing Finance Agency (CalHFA) offers state residents access to mortgages, as well as smaller loans designed to help with down payment or closing costs.
 To get started, borrowers can contact a CalHFA-approved lender or preferred loan officer.

 - California FHA loans: Home loans backed by the Federal Housing Administration (FHA) are offered throughout the U.S. While the FHA doesn’t offer loans directly, you can find one through an FHA-approved lender in California.
-They are offered to first-time homebuyers, defined as those that have not purchased a home in the past two years, as well as repeat buyers.
+They are offered to first-time homebuyers, defined as those who have not purchased a home in the past two years, as well as repeat buyers.
 FHA loans are generally designed for low- to moderate-income borrowers with lower credit scores.

 - California VA loans: Guaranteed by the Department of Veterans Affairs, VA loans are offered to eligible veterans and active-duty service members.
 While the VA doesn’t offer loans directly, you can find one through a VA-approved lender in California.
 VA loan interest rates are typically lower than conventional mortgages, and these loans require no down payment.